 What inspired you to choose a career in technology?

 Strangely, I didn’t actually choose a career in technology as such.
 It’s more that I had to use technology to achieve my aims (for example in controlling robotic equipment during my Ph.D.).
-Once I became proficient in a few technologies I realized I had a marketable skill, which was great.
-I realized that I really liked being able to build and control technology without being dependent on help.
+Once I became proficient in a few technologies I realised I had a marketable skill, which was great.
+I realised that I really liked being able to build and control technology without being dependent on help.

 Have any hobbies or interests impacted your career in a positive way?